Pleshey: Holy Trinity, Pleshey

 - More Info

-Holy Trinity Pleshey has a mixture of traditional and modern services, ranging from traditional BCP services, to Messy Church services.
-It is a friendly and welcoming church.
+Holy Trinity Pleshey has a mixture of traditional and modern services, including traditional BCP services, Common Worship Holy Communion, Morning and Evening Prayer, and Messy Church.
+It is a friendly and welcoming church, served by a ministry team of lay and ordained ministers and with a tradition of stimulating preaching.
 The church is open for prayer daily until dusk.

 The church at Pleshey was orginally part of of a college founded in 1394 by Thomas, Duke of Gloucester, who also held Pleshey Castle.
 There was already a parish church at Pleshey, but it was apparently on a different site in the NW part of the village as the parson and parishioners gave their consent to moving the church.
 It is likely that the parishioners subsequently used the nave of the collegiate church as the parish church, as they purchased the nave after the college was dissolved at the Reformation.
 The church was rebuilt in brick in the C18, retaining only the medieval crossing arches, but the whole building, except for part of the crossing was rebuilt in 1868.
 The architect, Frederic Chancellor of Chelmsford and London was a well known church architect who worked widely in Essex, London and elsewhere.